-Macrobiotics emphasizes importance on using local, organic, seasonal ingredients.
+Macrobiotics emphasizes importance of using local, organic, seasonal ingredients.
 The theory behind this is that by knowing where your food comes from and in eating with nature, you are increasing balance and harmony in the body.

-Macrobiotic meals are vegetable based and complemented by a healthy portion of whole grains, especially brown rice.
+Macrobiotic meals are vegetable-based and complemented by a healthy portion of whole grains, especially brown rice.
 Fish is used from time to time.

 Aside from eating shojin ryori at temples, it is getting more difficult to find purely macrobiotic cafes in Japan without doing research.

 Below are a few cafes that meet the criteria, are reasonably priced, and delicious.